Using the Greenway to Clean New York's Waters

 What We've Done

-In 2010, using a $25,000 grant from the NYC Environmental Fund, BGI, WE Design, and e Design Dynamics developed a set of design recommendations for green infrastructure on West Street.
+In 2010, BGI, WE Design, and e Design Dynamics developed a set of design recommendations for stormwater infrastructure on West Street and negotiated with NYC DOT and NYC Department of Environmental Protection (DEP) for their inclusion in the pending capital project.